-1. Starting at the Lodge, turn left and follow the road up towards the barrier.
-Head past the barrier and head along the drive away from the estate.
+1. Starting at the Lodge, turn left and follow the and head along the drive away from the estate.

 Notice the corrugated effect in the field below you, this is 'ridge and furrow' and is visible on land that was ploughed in the Middle Ages, but which has not been ploughed since.
 It was also during this period that the Cotswold's became well known throughout Europe for the quality of its wool.
 One of the main breeds of sheep was the 'Cotswold Lion', famous for their long, golden, shaggy coats.
 2. Continue along the public footpath, crossing the road, heading towards Saintsbury Church which should be visible with its tall spire.
 Follow the path heading towards the Church, keeping the fencing on your left, where a kissing gate is before the Church entrance.